w3f/Grants-Program/applications/DotStriker!.md

 ### Brief Description

 DotStriker! is a fully on-chain, real-time multiplayer battle game on Polkadot where players pilot NFT spaceships in a serverless arena.
-All gameplay—movement, combat, upgrades, and rewards—is executed entirely on-chain, with no backend or off-chain APIs.
+All gameplay—movement, upgrades, and rewards—is executed entirely on-chain, with no backend or off-chain APIs.
 Players fuel ships with DOT, collect coins to upgrade, and compete for crypto rewards and NFTs minted dynamically by the blockchain.

 Essentially, DotStriker! demonstrates that Polkadot can be the first blockchain to power a truly real-time, fully on-chain multiplayer game—without compromises, middleware, or off-chain components.
 It redefines what's possible in Web3 gaming, turning the blockchain into the game engine itself.